dusklang/dusk/README.md

 }
 ```

 In either case, the compiler should be smart enough to accept the code.
-Alternatively, we could choose to shift the responsibility of handling this case onto the caller of the function by adding a precondition to the interface:
+The second option is to shift the responsibility of handling this case onto the caller of the function by adding a precondition to the interface:
 ```
 fn addOne(n: u8): u8 where n < 'max {
     n + 1